CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-promtail/configure-promtail.md

 | Loki Host | The host address of the machine where reverse proxy was configured during [Add a New Website][] steps |
 | Loki Reverse Proxy Port | The port of the Grafana Loki reverse proxy configured during [Add a New Website][] steps.
 Usually 2100. |

-   A corect url should be similar to `https://username:password@hostname:2100/loki/api/v1/push`.
+   A correct URL should be similar to `https://username:password@hostname:2100/loki/api/v1/push`.

 ## Start Promtail